tim-one/tim-one.github.io/psf/ban_qa.md

 Addressing questions in replies to [Ethan's followup post](https://discuss.python.org/t/shedding-light-on-a-three-month-suspension/66337):

-- As of Aug 8, the day after the ban, the SC represented to me that I had already agreed to do everything they asked for the ban to be lifted on the expiration day.
+- As of Aug 8, the day after the ban was announced, the SC represented to me that I had already agreed to do everything they asked for the ban to be lifted on the expiration day.
 It's not lifting of the ban I'm aiming at, it's transparency.

 - However, Aug 8 is also the last time I heard from the SC.
 They haven't replied to anything I sent to them since.
 I'm apparently ghosted for the duration.